vidbina/vidbina.github.io/_posts/2017-12-26-terminal-in-nvim.md

 layout: post
 title: Terminal in neovim
 description: |
-  A short guide on dropping in and out of terminals in neovim
+  A short guide :clipboard: on dropping in and out of terminals :fax: in neovim.
 date:  2017-12-26 09:39:19 +0000
-type: Terminal in neovim # for icon
+type: tools # for icon
 category:
  - tools
  - nvim